 [ED.
-NOTE: The table referenced in this rule is not printed in the OAR compilation.
-Copies are available from the agency.]
+NOTE: Tables referenced in this rule are available from the agency.]
 Stat.
-Auth.: ORS 462.270(3) Stats.
-Implemented: ORS 462.270(3) Hist.: RC 3-2000, f.
-3-27-00, cert. ef.
-5-1-00
+Auth.: ORS 462.270(3)

 Quinella Pools

 (1) The Quinella requires selection of the first two finishers, irrespective of order, for a single contest.

 (2) The net Quinella pool shall be distributed to winning wagers in the following precedence, based upon the official order of finish: